teaching-on-testbeds/sockets-python/index.md

 Print each line of dialogue as it is sent and received at each host, and verify that the entire message is transferred correctly.

 See if you can write both a UDP and TCP version of this code!

+## Release resources

+When you are finished with this experiment, use the "Terminate" button on the experiment page in the CloudLab web portal to release your resources and free them for other experimenters.

 ---